aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/index.en.md

 ## Being Patient with AI

 During this intensive design stage, you might occasionally see messages about rate limiting or throttling.
-This is normal - it just means the AI is working hard and needs a moment to catch up!
+This is normal!
 Simply wait a few seconds and try again.
-The system can handle about 4 requests per second, which is more than enough for our workshop.
+The system can handle about 4 requests per minute, which should be enough for our workshop.
+If your task fails to execute please re-try, and just ignore the message that says "Try breaking down the task into smaller steps" as this is not our case, we know it is rate limiting!

 ![Start conversation](/static/images/modernizr/2/stage02-06.png)